Questions and Answers

 DOES IT COST?

-No, there is no fee to join 4-H. Some projects may have a very small fee to help purchase the supplies used during the project meeting with your child.
+Yes, there is a $15 membership fee to join 4-H. Some projects may have a very small fee to help purchase the supplies used during the project meeting with your child.

 HOW CAN I JOIN?